imalerich/hw02_test_files/REASONING.md

 	so we probably will not be tested on this, but makes for more robust code.
 	1st Header is invalid.
 	Error at Line 0.

+header_invalid5:
+	The NCDC header is listed twice.
+	Error at Line 1.

 ## Invalid Data